internetarchive/fatcat/guide/src/goals.md

 - A work-level (as opposed to title-level) archival dashboard: what fraction of all published works are preserved in archives?
-[KBART](), [CLOCKSS](), [Portico](), and other preservations don't provide granular metadata
+[KBART](), [CLOCKSS](), [Portico](), and other preservation networks don't provide granular metadata
 - A collaborative, independent, non-commercial, fully-open, field-agnostic, "completeness"-oriented catalog of scholarly metadata
 - Unified (centralized) foundation for discovery and access across repositories